dmsc/fastbasic/compiler/USAGE.md

         ...

-The *NAME* of the rule must start with a letter, and can contain any number of letters, numbers or underscores, on the other hand the *rule description* is one line of any text that is shown when the parser encounters a syntax error when expecting this rule.
+The *NAME* of the rule must start with a letter, and can contain any number of letters, numbers or underscores.
+On the other hand the *rule description* is one line of any text that is shown when the parser encounters a syntax error when expecting this rule.

-Each *pattern* define a posible parsing for this rule.
+Each *pattern* defines a posible parsing for this rule.
 Each pattern is tried from the first to the last, and the first pattern that matches allows the rule to match.
 If after trying all the patterns, the last one does not match, the rule fails to match.